Meowmixforme/Kaggle_Machine_Learning_Projects/README.md

 # Kaggle Machine Learning Projects

-This repository contains various machine learning projects based on Kaggle datasets, implemented in different programming languages and frameworks.
+This repository contains various machine learning projects based on Kaggle (and other) datasets, implemented in different programming languages and frameworks.
 The first two are projects that I was originally going to use for my university module but were abandoned at the time due to their large scope.

 ## Project 1: Aviation Crash Analysis for the Past 100 Years